sai-dev/sai-server/README.md

 This is a very brief documentation of the web API of the server.
 - `/best-network-hask`: returns two rows: the first one is the hash of the network in `network/best-network.gz`, the second one contains the number `11` (why?).
 - `/best-network`: returns the best network with filename `best-network.gz`.
 The file is actually retrieved by the network directory, using as a name the hash of the best network with an added `.gz` extension.
 This was used by `autogtp` in the past, but now `autogtp` directly downloads the network from the `network` directory (which, in production, is served by `nginx`).
+- `/promote`: promote the network specified in the `hash` paramter as best network.
 - `/request-match`: submit the request of a match between networks.
 The request is added to the `matches` collection of the MongoDB database.
 When `/get-task` is called, self-play tasks and match tasks are interleaved.
 It is a privileged API.
 Parameters `playouts` and `visits` cannot be used togther.
 If they are both omitted, a default of 3200 visits is used.
   - `network1`: hash of the first network
   - `network2`: (optional) hash of the second network.
 If it is not provided, the current best network is used.